ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 Learning TensorFlow is a long process that requires dedication and a lot of trial and error.
 Experimentation is key!

-There also a lot of very good online courses to get started with machine learning that can greatly aid your progress in understanding the key principles and concepts.
+There also a lot of very good online courses to get started with machine learning that can greatly aid you in understanding the key principles and concepts.

 <div class="responsive-video">
     <iframe width="1164" height="655" src="https://www.youtube.com/embed/vq2nnJ4g6N0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>